Zareen Riaz

 Zareen Riaz (زرین ریاض) is a Pakistani politician who had been a Member of the Provincial Assembly of Khyber Pakhtunkhwa from May 2013 to May 2018.

 Education

 She has a Bachelor of Arts degree.

 Political career

-She was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf on a reserved seat for women in the 2013 Pakistani general election.

 In May 2016, Riaz joined a resolution to establish a Women's Caucus in the Provincial Assembly of Khyber Pakhtunkhwa.
 She also joined a resolution to declare 8 July as Charity Day in honour of Abdul Sattar Edhi.